Billie-LS/ex_machina_crypto_learn/README.md

 For additional and / or supplemental processing and visulaization this project also makes use of the following packages:

+* [matplotlib.pyplot](https://matplotlib.org/stable/tutorials/introductory/pyplot.html) - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python; matplotlib.pyplot is a collection of functions that make matplotlib work like MATLAB

+* [seaborn](https://seaborn.pydata.org/tutorial/introduction) - Software library for making statistical graphics in Python.
+It builds on top of matplotlib and integrates closely with pandas data structures.

 * [KElbowVisualizer](https://www.scikit-yb.org/en/latest/api/cluster/elbow.html) - from Yellowbrick, implements the “elbow” method to help data scientists select the optimal number of clusters by fitting the model with a range of values for K.